 Other key features of CS are skin changes, such as trichilemmomas (skin tags) and papillomatous papules, and macrocephaly, meaning larger than average head size.

 How is CS diagnosed?

 The diagnostic criteria for CS are complex and frequently reviewed by geneticists, who are health professionals with specialized training in medical genetics, as new information becomes available.
 Sometimes CS is difficult to diagnosis.
-That’s why teams of hereditary cancer risk specialists including oncologists, who are cancer doctors, geneticists, genetic counselors, and nurses certified in hereditary cancer have worked together to create diagnostic categories, termed major and minor criteria, summarized in the National Comprehensive Cancer Network (NCCN) guidelines.
+That’s why teams of hereditary cancer risk specialists including oncologists, who are cancer doctors, geneticists, genetic counselors, and nurses certified in hereditary cancer have worked together to create diagnostic categories, termed major and minor criteria, summarized in guidlines from the National Comprehensive Cancer Network (NCCN).

 Below are the current major and minor criteria as well as the testing criteria for CS:

 Macular pigmentation of glans penis, meaning a discolored area on the skin